CaioCeretta/fullstack-club/mcdonalds/comments.md

 On the way coded,we utilized map to preserve the immutability, which is that we NEVER SHOULD directly modify a state, because it can lead to problems on components update and lost of performance.
 So instead, we always create a new version of the state, updating only the necessary code

+## Cart Item Component

+In the way done until now, the sidebar, with the products, displays only the products name, price and quantity, and this component will be used to make it more beautiful to the user.

+on the cart product item, we will simply create a div, that is flex, on one extremity it will be the name, price and quantity, on top of the other, and the delete button on the other extremity.

+Problems we faced:

+1. Some products names were too close to the delete button

+   to fix this, on the p element that rendered the name, a max-w-[90%], just so the p tag don't take the whole available width.
+The line will break, if we want to avoid this, we have two options

+   1. truncate text-ellipsis
+      .
+Works only in one line, the overflowing text will be cropped and the ... will automatically show if there is no . available width.
+However it depends of overflow-hidden to work correctly

+   2. line-clamp-1
+      .
+Will also cut the text in one line, but uses display: -webkit-box and -webkit-line-clamp.
+      .
+It depends on this display property, so it can not work well in all browsers . line-clamp-1 doesn't FORCE the text to stay in one line, if no max-width is set, it can expand.

+Because there is a max-width on the element, i'll choose for the line-clamp-1